rust-lang/rust/README.md

 ## Checking style on a CI server

 To keep your code base consistently formatted, it can be helpful to fail the CI build when a pull request contains unformatted code.
-Using `--write-mode=diff` instructs rustfmt to exit with an error code if the input is not formatted correctly.
+Using `--write-mode=check` instructs rustfmt to exit with an error code if the input is not formatted correctly.
 It will also print any found differences.